dsernahiguita/TMDBHydra/services/BackedForFrontend/service/README.md

 * Config file "config.json": this file must be located in the same folder where the application was installed, path: config/config.json.
 This file allow to set the following options
-  * logError boolean: the logs will be stored in the mongo DB
+  * logErrors boolean: the logs will be stored in the mongo DB and in txt files located into the path logs/
   * portRestAPI: port exposed used by the endpoints
-  * databaseLogs: logs database
+  * databaseLogs: Mongo DB where the errors logs are stored
-  * databaseLogsCollection: collection from the database where the errors will be stored
+  * databaseLogsCollection: collection from the database where the errors are stored
+  * databaseHost
+  * databaseUser
+  * databasePassword
+  * backendServiceTMDB: backend service The move DB provider for tv informations
+  * apiKeyTMDB

 ### Installation Manual